tj27-vkr/Monocular-Vehicle-Localization/README.md

 ## Dataset

 For training, [KITTI 3d detection dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) was used.
-Below mentioned table from KITTI object development kit describes the data in the labeles file.
+Note that the location of the object is in camera coordinates, which is defined to be `camera- x:right y:down z:forward` Below mentioned table from KITTI object development kit describes the data in the labeles file.

 ```
 #Values    Name      Description